mkenniston/chronian/docs/design.md

 Leap seconds are inconvenient, but they're real.
 Deal with it, and write code that gives right answers.
 It drives me crazy to use a library which cannot do a simple UTC calculation correctly.
 (Both Unix/Linux and Windows do this wrong -- even the very definition of time_t is wrong, i.e. it claims to be "seconds past UTC epoch" but is actually "non-leap seconds past UTC epoch".)

-On the other hand, the habit of ignoring leap seconds is ingrained in a zillions systems and programmers, so for compatibility **chronian** reluctantly makes "ignore leap seconds" the default.
+On the other hand, the habit of ignoring leap seconds is embedded in a zillion systems and ingrained in a zillion programmers, so for compatibility **chronian** reluctantly makes "ignore leap seconds" the default.
 Ignoring leap seconds also makes the initial prototype *much* easier to build -- but the architecture is there to support leap seconds seamlessly later.

 ## Simple synax and semantics